Description

 Risk and Exploitability

-The CVSS score of 6.5 indicates a moderate to high risk, and the absence of an EPSS score and KEV listing suggests the vulnerability is not yet widely exploited in the public domain.
-The attack requires only authentication and sufficient access to the plugin’s AJAX interface, which is available to all logged‑in users.
+The CVSS score of 6.5 indicates a moderate to high risk, and the EPSS score of <1% indicates a very low exploitation probability.
+The vulnerability is not listed in the CISA KEV catalog.
+The attack requires only user authentication and access to the plugin’s AJAX interface, which is available to all logged‑in users.
 Exploitation leads to the disclosure of arbitrary non‑blacklisted server files, but does not allow arbitrary code execution.
 Administrators should consider the vulnerability significant enough to warrant immediate remediation.

 Remediation